Sky marginalization in black hole spectroscopy and tests of the area theorem: SIMULATION RESULTS

-\section{Simulation results}
+To reduce the computational cost, we instead use a 1-second gate starting (ending) at $t_c$ and ensuring that the remainder of the premerger (postmerger) template $\boldsymbol{h}$ after (before) the gate is zero.
+This is equivalent to applying a full gate to the template when a whitening filter is applied, since the early- and late-time template will be identically zero in both cases.

+We do not zero the data $\boldsymbol{s}$ outside of the gates, however, since doing so would introduce additional ringing artifacts at the beginning/end of the analysis segment not accounted for by the in-painting.
+This means that the pre and postmerger models will share data outside of the gates (namely, greater than 1 second before and after $t_c$).
+However, the data is expected to be noise-dominated in this region, yielding an insignificant contribution to the likelihood.
+This can be seen in Appendix \ref{sec:addtl_results}, which portrays the remnant posteriors for analyses using zero-noise waveform injections.
+Since the data in these analyses contain no noise, the shared data has identically zero contribution to the likelihood.
+These results are in strong agreement with Figs.~\ref{fig:chi_m_real_qnm}, \ref{fig:chi_m_real_imr}, and \ref{fig:area_real}, indicating that any effects due to early- and late-time shared noise are indeed negligible.

+\section{SIMULATION RESULTS}

 This section contains additional plots showing results from the analysis of the GW150914-like simulated signal in zero noise.
-Figure~\ref{fig:chi_m_inj_qnm} shows the $M_f$ and $\chi_f$ posteriors for the QNM post-merger models, and Fig.~\ref{fig:chi_m_inj_imr} shows the same for the IMR post-merger models.
+Figure~\ref{fig:chi_m_inj_qnm} shows the $M_f$ and $\chi_f$ posteriors for the QNM postmerger models, and Fig.~\ref{fig:chi_m_inj_imr} shows the same for the IMR postmerger models.
 Figure~\ref{fig:area_inj} shows the $H$ posteriors for the zero-noise injection models.

-\section{Sampler convergence}
+\section{SAMPLER CONVERGENCE}

 To test the convergence of the sampler we repeated the analyses with 2000 and 4000 live points.
-Figure~\ref{fig:qnm_convergence} shows the $M_f$ and $\chi_f$ posteriors for QNM post-merger models on real data with 2000 and 4000 live points, while Fig.~\ref{fig:imr_convergence} depicts the same for the IMR post-merger models.
-The QNM models were able to converge to similar distributions regardless of the number of live points used.
-However, the IMR model with 2000 live points has significant collections of points contained in the 90th percentile that are not present in the 4000 live point analysis.
-This is likely due to the larger number of parameters required by the IMR approximant over the QNM model, which would significantly increase convergence time.
-All variable sky/$t_c$ results are reported using 4000 live points; fixed sky/$t_c$ results are reported using 2000 live points.
+Figure~\ref{fig:qnm_convergence} shows the $M_f$ and $\chi_f$ posteriors for QNM postmerger models on real data with 2000 and 4000 live points, while Fig.~\ref{fig:imr_convergence} depicts the same for the IMR postmerger models.
+Both the QNM and IMR models were able to converge to similar distributions regardless of the number of live points used.
+All sky/$t_c$ results are reported using 4000 live points.